-- Preview Email Newsletter

 WASHINGTON, July 11 -- The Competitive Enterprise Institute (CEI) has submitted a public comment letter to the U.S. Department of Energy (DOE) advocating for the rescission of recently amended water use limits for clothes washers.
 CEI, a nonprofit organization dedicated to promoting individual liberty and limited government, asserts that the proposed rule by DOE aligns with legal and consumer concerns.

-According to the letter authored by Devin Watkins, CEI emphasizes that the previous standards more ST
+According to the letter authored by Devin Watkins, CEI emphasizes that the previous standards exceeded DOE's statutory authority as outlined by more ST

 Continental Divide Trail Coalition Urges Preservation of Environmental Protections (10)